dginhoux/ansible_role.docker_swarm/README.md

-# :computer: ROLE dginhoux.docker_swarm
+# ROLE dginhoux.docker_swarm

-## :scroll: DESCRIPTION
+## DESCRIPTION

-This ansible role init, configure and remove a swarm cluster.
+This ansible role init, configure and remove a swarm cluster.<br />

-Nodes have to be fitted in two groups in ansible inventory.
+## REQUIREMENTS

-Docker engine need to be installed and running before.
+Docker engine need to be installed and running before.<br />
-Every nodes used (manager and worker) must be online.
+Every nodes used (manager and worker) must be online.<br />

-## :nut_and_bolt: REQUIREMENTS
+Nodes have to be fitted in two groups in ansible inventory.<br />

 #### SUPPORTED PLATFORMS

-This role require a supported platform.
+This role require a supported platform.<br />
-It will skip node with unsupported platform to avoid any compatibility problem.
+It will skip node with unsupported platform to avoid any compatibility problem.<br />
-This behaviour can be bypassed by settings this variable `asserts_bypass=True`.
+This behaviour can be bypassed by settings the following variable `asserts_bypass=True`.

 | Platform | Versions |
 |----------|----------|